nf-core/sammyseq/docs/usage.md

 --comparison_maker spp
 ```

-The `bigwigcompare` method partitions the genome into bins of equal size, counts reads per bin, and calculates the log2 ratio between samples.
+The `bigwigcompare` method partitions the genome into bins of equal size defined by the `--bw_resolution` parameter (defaults to 1bp), counts reads per bin, and calculates the log2 ratio between samples (other operations can be selected by changing the `--bigwigcompare_operation` parameter, please see [the software documentation](https://deeptools.readthedocs.io/en/latest/content/tools/bigwigCompare.html)).
 This method is required for paired-end data as `spp` does not support this data type.

 ```
 --comparison_maker bigwigcompare